schorschii/OCO-Server/docs/Server-Installation.md

        "description": "description"
      }
      ```
+   - `lock-deleted-users`: Set to true if you want to lock deleted LDAP users instead of deleting them directly.
 2. Start the first sync manually by executing `cd /srv/www/oco && php console.php ldapsync`.
    Now you can log in with the synced accounts on the web frontend.
 3. Set up a cron job executing `php console.php ldapsync` every 30 minutes as webserver user (`www-data`).